contao/docs/docs/dev/internals/issue-workflow.md

 If no maintainer assigns themselves an issue, it will get the <span class="label-help">help wanted</span> label to indicate that we are looking for volunteers to complete it.

+{{% notice note %}}
+FIXME: How is this process supposed to work?
+When do we know all of the core devs do not have any plans to work on a bug?
+{{% /notice %}}

 If the bug cannot be fixed without breaking backwards compatibility, it becomes a "known limitation" for the current version, and it gets the <span class="label-status">incompatible</span> label.
 These issues will be addressed in the next major version.